sspaink/ReleaseGoPresentation/presentation.md

 ## **Preparing the code:** lessons learned

-- Organizing commits with conventional commit messages
+- Conventional commit messages unlocks automation
-- Write the release tools the team knows best
-- Allow tools to be re-run
+- Automate using Go

 ## **Preparing the code:** future improvements

+- Don't wait for release day
-- Cherry-pick changes into release branch continuously
+  - Cherry-pick continously
   - Update changelog continuously

+Challenges:

+- What if change is fixing a feat?

 ## Building and Packaging